jsinn003/btc_macd_trading_strategy/README.md

 The goal of the project is **not** to optimize a single indicator, but to build a reusable and realistic framework for evaluating trading ideas under real-world constraints such as execution costs and market noise.

+## Data

+Market data is not included in this repository.
+BTCUSDC minute-level OHLCV data is sourced from Binance Futures and can be downloaded using: python btc_download.py
+The raw data is then cleaned and prepared for research using: python clean_data.py

 ## Project Overview
 The pipeline supports:
 - Minute-level OHLCV data ingestion